"Nursing offered me that ‘human touch’ – so after 11 years, I switched careers."

-On leaving school with GCSEs I got a job as a PA, then as a project manager, working in the health and social care sectors.
-I worked for global drug companies, social services, and the World Health Organisation.
+After finishing school with GCSEs, I got a job as a PA, then as a project manager working in the health and social care sectors.
+I worked with global drug companies, social services and the World Health Organisation.
 My career was strategic and interesting, but I never saw how my work directly affected people.

 Nursing offered me that ‘human touch’ – so after 11 years, I switched careers.
-Going from senior project manager to newly qualified nurse involved a drop in pay, but it has definitely been worth it.
-Given my interest in autism and special needs, I chose to study for a learning disability nursing diploma at Kingston University, supported by a bursary and holiday temping jobs.
+Going from a senior project manager to a newly qualified nurse involved a drop in pay, but it’s definitely been worth it.
+I’m interested in autism and special needs, so I chose to study learning disability nursing at Kingston University.

-My role is very people-oriented: I train and support residential staff teams, clients and parents, and work jointly with lots of health and social care practitioners.
+My role is very people-oriented – I train and support residential staff teams, clients and parents, and work jointly with a lot of health and social care practitioners.
 I’ve also set up a trust-wide Challenging Behaviour Forum to share best practice.

-Community work was definitely for me, so I took further training to became a Community Behaviour Specialist.
+Community work was definitely for me, so I took further training to become a community behaviour specialist.
 The role lets you manage your own caseload and really get to know your clients.
 Even after five years, my job is still fascinating as every case is unique.

 Learning disability nursing is quite different to other branches of nursing.
 The people you work with are differently abled – and may have social, mental, physical or sensory impairments – so the focus is not on ‘making people better’.
 It’s about enabling each person to reach their full potential, increase their independence and enjoy an improved quality of life.

-Working with staff teams and managing risk can be challenging at times but it’s very rewarding to see a client benefit from their Positive Behaviour Support plan.
-And it’s not all about reducing challenging behaviours.
-The plans you develop also focus on developing positive behaviours, building upon whatever motivates each individual.
+Working with staff teams and managing risk can be challenging at times, but it’s very rewarding to see a client benefit from their Positive Behaviour Support plan.
+It’s not all about reducing challenging behaviours – the plans you develop for your clients focuses on developing positive behaviours and building upon whatever motivates each individual.